vicimikul/lifi-fee-scraper/README.md

 # LiFi Fee Scraper

-A tool for scraping and analyzing fees from LiFi protocol.
+A tool for scraping, storing and serving events from LiFi's fee collector smart contracts across multiple EVM networks.

+## Features

+- Collect Fee Collected events from the LiFi smart contracts using ethers
+- Store events in MongoDB database
+- Store latest block for each chain in a separate collection
+- REST API endpoint to retrieve events related to a particular integrator
+- Unit, integration and e2e tests
+- Structured logging with Pino
+- Schema validation with Zod

-## Setup
+## Getting Started

+### Prerequisites

+- Node.js 22
+- MongoDB
+- npm

+### Installation & Start

-1. Install dependencies:
+Install dependencies:

 ```bash
 npm install
 ```

-2. Build the project:
+Build the project:

 ```bash
 npm run build
 ```

-3. Run the application:
+Run the application:

 ```bash
 npm start